Traumatic Birth and Motherhood

 Our CEA instructors explained that within a few weeks of bringing our baby home, each mom could relax in a calm, quiet room with the newborn resting on her chest and tummy, and imagine an easy labor and painless childbirth, followed by a calm and private welcoming cuddle with the baby.
 This second birth experience would be a treasured memory to bring comfort and peace to what was otherwise a traumatic situation for all concerned.

 When my daughter decided to arrive, I skipped all the pre-labor contractions, and woke up an hour after falling asleep thinking I had been hit by a truck.
 The breathing exercises for those first expected hours of labor were not helpful.
 I was acutely aware that if this was the mild discomfort of the first few hours that I had read about, I would be in real trouble for the two or three hours immediately before birth.

 I wanted medication immediately, even the mild tranquilizer that the childbirth educator explained really did nothing anyway.
-My transformation was from a woman intent on totally natural childbirth to an imperious harpy shouting out that no one else had the right to make decisions about medication for me, and no drug on offer was to be denied.
+My transformation was from a woman intent on totally natural childbirth to a newly aware self-advocate calling out that no one else had the right to make decisions about medication for me, and no drug on offer was to be denied.
 This happened on the twenty minute ride to the hospital and was all that kept me sane at that time.